 First published 22 July 2017 – richardedmondson.net/2017/07/22/senators-respond-to-aclu-letter-deny-bill-will-criminalize-boycotting-israel/#more-13819

-Posted by Richard Edmondson on July 23, 2017, With 2029 Reads Filed under Government & Politics, Legislation.
+Posted by Richard Edmondson on July 23, 2017, With 2205 Reads Filed under Government & Politics, Legislation.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.